The lockdown exercise rules for the UK have changed as the restrictions in England are lifting under the government’s

 Along with public spaces like parks and beaches, outdoor exercise facilities are open again from March 29.

 This includes public outdoor gyms and private gyms with outside space, where all equipment can be used without having to go indoors.
 It also includes open-air swimming pools, tennis courts, basketball courts and golf courses.

 Both indoor and outdoor gyms, leisure centres of all kinds, all swimming pools, race tracks, tennis courts and golf courses were all closed during the midst of lockdown.
 It meant that any outdoor exercise had to take place in either your own private garden, only with members of your household or support bubble, or it had to happen in a public outdoor space.

 Exercise on roads and footpaths is also allowed but cyclists should follow local guidance around suitable routes, as per normal.

-In all areas, it’s really important to follow social distancing regulations and keep a 2-metre distance from anyone.
-If you’re exercising in a busier public space, where 2-metre social distancing can’t be maintained, some experts are advising runners and others to wear a mask outdoors.
+In all areas, it’s important to follow social distancing regulations and keep a 2-metre distance from anyone.
+If you’re exercising in a busier public space, where 2-metre social distancing can’t be maintained, some experts are advising runners and others to wear a mask outside.

 When will swimming pools reopen?

 Outdoor swimming pools will be able to reopen from March 29, while indoor swimming pools will open at the same time as gyms – from April 12.